Anjaraniaina/Toky-Trans/Interface/README.md

-# Getting Started with Create React App
+# Toky-trans Interface
+## About this folder

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note that this interface was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In this directory, you can see this project's interface.

+First, you need to install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/).
+With yarn, install these package:
+- bootstrap
+- bootstrap-icons
+- react-router-dom

 ## Available Scripts